mamidiharichandana/mamidiharichandana/README.md

 - 👋 Hi, I’m @mamidiharichandana
 - 👀 I’m interested in software testing
-- 🌱 I’m currently learning automation testing
+- 🌱 I’m into automation testing using selenium with Java
 - 💞️ I’m looking to collaborate on selenium, Java and Automation testing

 <!---